khgiddon/chess-stamps/notes.md

 Transpositions are included in the player games, because it uses the assigned opening for that particular game, but not for overall games.

 TODO:
+- Bug - timeframe is wrong when loading from DB?
 - Render shimmy?
 - Make db more efficient - store less data, or only store data when user tries to share and get unique link